 South Africas’s May election is on the horizon.
 What should investors be ready for?
 Are there risks surrounding an ANC fracture or Ramaphosa loss?

 We anticipate volatility in the upcoming South Africa election.
 While a Ramaphosa victory would offer the President a mandate to enact the reforms and structural changes that the economy needs, the South African economy remains weak.
 We find few positive drivers of return, given the weak macro environment, slow growth among South African corporates, meaningful volatility, and potential for a credit downgrade.
 A Ramaphosa loss or ANC fracture would introduce additional uncertainty and risk.

 Among the other countries that will be voting this year, where do you see the most opportunity for global investors?

 With Nigeria’s election behind them, we do see some risks.
 However, Nigeria is among the more liquid African markets, and there are technical drivers that could lead a rally in the second half of this year.
 For example, the country’s risk profile has driven valuations to quite attractive levels, with many Frontier countries “graduating” from the frontier benchmark to emerging.
 Longer-term, investors will be watching the impact of President Buhari’s anti-corruption initiatives enacted in his prior term.
 While these efforts have had a modest impact recently, an improving transparency backdrop would be beneficial as corporates return to growth.

 Short-term and long-term, are any of the countries on the [African] continent a good bet this year?

-We believe North Africa broadly is poised for potential opportunity.
-Our view is driven by both technical elements, including the coming liquidity rotation among international investors, and fundamental considerations, as we believe Egypt is competitive in the current macro environment and Morocco offers exposure to what we believe to be high quality companies.
+We believe North Africa broadly is poised for a potential opportunity.
+Our view is driven by both technical elements, including the coming liquidity rotation among international investors, and fundamental considerations, as we believe Egypt is competitive in the current macro environment and Morocco offers exposure to what we believe to be high-quality companies.